-But I’m here to tell you that YOU CAN DO THIS.
-Meal prepping for the week, or making meals and recipes and preparing ingredients ahead of time, is not only a healthier and cheaper way of cooking for yourself and your family, but it’s the most freeing feeling ever.
+But I’m here to tell you that YOU CAN DO IT, TOO.
+Making meal prep lunches ahead of time is not only a healthier and cheaper way of cooking for yourself and your family, but it’s the most freeing feeling ever.

-Meal Prepping takes work out of your week
+Meal prep takes work out of your week

 If I could make a new year’s wish for everyone I know, it would be the total comfort of knowing you’ve got lunches and dinner and even breakfast and snacks HANDLED for a week.